Super Bowl Streaming Deal: Save 50% On Sling TV to Watch the Big Game

-Super Bowl LVII Streaming Deal: Save 50% On Sling TV to Watch the Chiefs and Eagles on Sunday
+Super Bowl Streaming Deal: Save 50% On Sling TV to Watch the Big Game Even If You Don't Have Cable

 Since the Super Bowl will be streamed on Fox, new users will want to subscribe to either Sling Blue — which, in select markets, includes Fox — or Sling Orange & Blue, if you want to enjoy even more sports channels like ESPN, ESPN2, and ESPN3.
 Sling is now offering new users 50% off their first month of any package.